Is the Koala Sampler the ultimate pocket-sized sampler for smartphones? Let’s have a deep dive into the application and see how it performs!

 Quick Overview

 Don’t be surprised, it is a silent video as I have yet to add any audio files.
 Also, praise my little homemade skin.
-This is one of the funky features of the app, you can add skins and glitches if you wish.
-It makes the Koala Sampler quite comfy to me.
+This is one of the funky features of the app; you can add skins and glitches if you wish.
+It makes the Koala Sampler quite comfy for me.
 I added a latte and a hedgehog (as a hedgy owner).

 The application has 3 main areas: Sample, Sequence, and Perform.